 Disclaimer: This post may contain affiliate links for your convenience.
+If you make a purchase, this site may earn a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 He was known to everyone in our community as “The Peanut Man.”
 I was just a kid and had no clue what his real name was, but I knew his little portable roadside stand near the railroad tracks meant something good.

-It meant having a styrofoam cup full of steaming hot boiled peanuts to devour while sitting on the front porch on a sticky summer evening.
+It meant having a Styrofoam cup full of steaming hot boiled peanuts to devour while sitting on the front porch on a sticky summer evening.
 It meant letting the salty brine drip down your wrists in rivets.
 Most of all, it meant enjoying the simple things in life.

-I grew up in the South, spending several years in Charleston, South Carolina and Jacksonville, Florida.
+I grew up in the South, spending several years of my childhood in Charleston, South Carolina and Jacksonville, Florida.
 Roadside stands like “The Peanut Man’s” weren’t uncommon.
 And it wasn’t uncommon for us to stop at these stands and buy a huge container full of them.
 My, oh my, they were good.

 The traditional method of making boiled peanuts requires cooking the peanuts in a brine solution for a long time in order to achieve that softness.
 They’re salty, and some people add other seasonings to vary the flavor.

 I’m not sure why this city hasn’t caught on to the southern delicacy that I cherish from my youth, but nonetheless, I’ve been deprived in these recent years.

 I had been on the fence about getting one for quite some time, but when I saw how inexpensive it was at that time, I jumped on it.
 Boy, am I glad I did.

 One of the best discoveries I’ve made?
 I saw on This Old Gal that you can make Instant Pot boiled peanuts!!
 They are super easy, frugal, and the salty goodness is ready in about two hours.
 Hallelujah!

 The process is quite easy.
-You rinse and sort through the peanuts, then add them to the insert pot of your Instant Pot, along with some coarse sea salt.
+You rinse and sort through the raw peanuts, then add them to the insert pot of your Instant Pot, along with some coarse sea salt.

 Then add some water, being careful not to exceed the recommended amount for your pressure cooker.

-I use the trivet that came with the Instant Pot topped with a small Pyrex bowl.
+I use the trivet that came with the Instant Pot topped with a small glass Pyrex bowl.

 The first time I made these and cracked open one of those Instant Pot boiled peanuts, I was instantly transported back to my childhood, eating the Southern staple snack in the Low Country.

 New to Pressure Cooking?

-Sign up for your FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, including a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!
+Subscribe to the Margin Making Mom newsletter and get instant access to a FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, which includes a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!